Chart Color Schemes

 AreaSearch analysis of employment trends sees Esperance Surrounds performing better than 85% of local markets assessed across Australia

-This is below the Rest of WA's rate of 3.2%.
-Workforce participation in Esperance Surrounds is high at 65.0%, compared to the Rest of WA's 59.4%.
-Dominant employment sectors include agriculture, forestry & fishing, mining, and education & training.
-The area has a particularly notable concentration in agriculture, forestry & fishing, with employment levels at 5.0 times the regional average.
+Workforce participation in Esperance Surrounds is 65.0%, compared to Rest of WA's 59.4%.
+The dominant employment sectors include agriculture, forestry & fishing, mining, and education & training.
+Agriculture, forestry & fishing has particularly notable concentration with employment levels at 5.0 times the regional average.
+Health care & social assistance is under-represented, with only 4.1% of Esperance Surrounds's workforce compared to 11.9% in Rest of WA.

-However, health care & social assistance is under-represented, with only 4.1% of Esperance Surrounds's workforce compared to Rest of WA's 11.9%.
 The ratio of 0.7 workers for each resident indicates a level of local employment opportunities above the norm.
 Over the 12 months to June 2025, labour force levels decreased by 2.5% while employment declined by 2.6%, keeping the unemployment rate relatively stable.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest a potential future demand within Esperance Surrounds.
-These projections estimate local growth of approximately 3.9%% over five years and 9.6% over ten years, based on industry-specific projections applied to the local employment mix.
+In comparison, Rest of WA recorded employment growth of 1.1%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Esperance Surrounds's employment mix suggests local growth of approximately 3.9% over five years and 9.6% over ten years.

 Frequently Asked Questions - Employment